ItsAalex/slack-ai-chat-bot/README.md

 # slack-ai-chat-bot
-Implementation of wolfram|alpha chatbot into the Slack application
+Implementation of wolfram|alpha chatbot into the Slack application using Golang.
+This was the project for my final thesis.